-Grant revenues are received primarily from Federal agencies and the District of Columbia Government and recorded as costs are incurred.
+Grant revenues are received primarily from Federal agencies and the District of Columbia and recorded as costs are incurred.
 These grants are subject to financial and compliance audits by the grantor agencies.
+Such audits could result in a request for reimbursement by the agency for expenditures disallowed under the terms of the appropriate grantor.
 No provision for possible adjustments for disallowed costs has been made in the accompanying financial statements, as management believes any such adjustment would not have a material effect on the financial statements.